UngGas-Studio/BynixScript/page/documentation.md

 ## BynixScript Documentation
 BynixScript Has a syntax similar to GDscript, Python and JavaScript.

-Currently this programming language can create conditions, modify (add, create, change text, and change the style of elements in HTML), functions, etc. which you can see on the [command] page.
+Currently this programming language can create conditions, modify (add, create, change text, and change the style of elements in HTML), functions, etc. which you can see on the [command](page/command.md) page.

+And, BynixScript has easier syntax than JavaScript.